saylinpatil/Front-end-Design-Creations/README.md

 First Creation- Login Page with Regex Validation

-In This contains the code for a login page designed using HTML, CSS, and JavaScript.
+In this contains the code for a login page designed using HTML, CSS, and JavaScript.
 The login form includes regex validation to ensure secure user authentication.
 Use this code as a reference or integrate it into your own front-end web design projects.